The Importance of Breathing Properly During Exercise

 The eccentric movement of your weight training is where you are relaxing the muscle.
 You're lowering the weight back to the starting point, and this is when you need to start on the inhalation.
 Breathe in as you need to and in time with your rep speed to make sure you can stay on track.
 Catch your breath, release the pressure and ready yourself for the next one!

 The concentric movement is the opposite altogether.
 This is where things get hard.
 When you're exerting force, like pushing out with your chest or pulling up with your biceps, this is when you breathe out.
 Probably hard too.
 The motion takes less time, and so should the breathing.
-Use it to help you exert all of the power you can, and really make the most of your rep. This way, you'll get the most out of your lift, and generate a healthy technique too.
+Use it to help you exert all of the power you can and make the most of your rep. This way, you'll get the most out of your lift and generate a healthy technique too.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.